Wrestle Kingdom 20: Background

 The January 4 Tokyo Dome Show is NJPW's biggest annual event and has been called "the largest professional wrestling show in the world outside of the United States" and the "Japanese equivalent to the Super Bowl".
 The show has been promoted under the Wrestle Kingdom name since 2007.

 Wrestle Kingdom 20 was announced on October 14, 2024 at King of Pro-Wrestling by NJPW president Hiroshi Tanahashi; who would retire from in-ring competition at the event.

 On June 23, 2025, NJPW announced that they signed former Olympic judoka gold medalist Aaron Wolf and that he would make his pro wrestling debut at Wrestle Kingdom 20.

-On October 2, NJPW announced that over 20,000 tickets was sold in the first 24 hours with sales increasing to over 31,000 by November 3.
-By November 16, all the initial tickets that went on sale for the event was sold out.
+On October 2, NJPW announced that over 20,000 tickets had been sold in the first day of onsale, with sales increasing to over 31,000 by November 3.
+By November 16, the event was completely sold out; as a result, NJPW announced they'd be expanding the seating plan in order to release more tickets, which went on sale on November 30.